-How Home Education benefits adopted children.
+How Home Education Benefits adopted children

 There are many misconceptions around adoption and possibly the biggest is that it’s a happy event and the children will be automatically settle & bond with their new parent(s).
 Actually adopters have to work really hard to create a strong and stable attachment with these traumatised children.
 Home Education, I feel, is one of the biggest contributions adoptive parents can make to their child’s recovery and future happiness.
+Home educating an adopted child is possible and in fact beneficial to many.

 You may think that your adopted child has been spared trauma by being removed early.
 However, even children who were in foster care from birth will have a non verbal memory of the separation and may have not had a healthy gestation.
 In our case, our children experienced a large amount of caffeine, nicotine, alcohol, amphetamines, arguing, fighting and poor diet whilst still in the womb.
 In the USA all adopted children are automatically considered to have special educational needs, despite the fact that they have far more relinquished babies with healthy maternal habits during pregnancy.